elainexu2000/siege-randomizer-v1.0/README.md

 ## Dependencies:
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;See *requirements.txt*
-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;(which doesn't yet exist because there is currently no dependency requirements)
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;...which doesn't exist because there is currently no dependency requirements

 ## Installation Instructions:
 1. Download project:

 		Click on '<>Code' (top right corner) > Download ZIP

-2. Extract file:
+2. Extract files:

 		folder: siege-randomizer-vx.x-master

-## Usage Guide (from terminal):
+## Usage Guide (placeholder -- nobody does it this way; only for testing purposes):
 1. Open terminal:

-	For Windows users:
+	Windows:

 		Press 'Windows key' + 'R' to open the Run dialog box.
 		Type 'cmd' and press Enter.

-	For Mac users:
+	Mac:

 		Press 'Command' + 'Space' to open the Spotlight Search.
 		Type 'Terminal' in the search bar and press Enter.

-2. Navigate to the directory where *SiegeRandomizer.py* is located:
+2. Navigate to the directory where *siege_randomizer.py* is located:

 		Type 'cd' followed by the file path to siege-randomizer-vx.x-master:
 		'cd C:\Users\...\siege-randomizer-vx.x-master'

-3. Execute *SiegeRandomizer.py*:
+3. Run *siege_randomizer.py*:

-		Type 'python SiegeRandomizer.py' and press enter.
+		Type 'python siege_randomizer.py' and press enter.

 4. Follow program instructions.